 Mohs surgery is performed by board certified dermatologists who are specially trained to fulfill three roles:

 While any board certified dermatologist may perform Mohs surgery, only members of the American College of Mohs Surgery (ACMS) have undergone rigorous fellowship training.
-Dr. Rizzo completed his ACMS-approved fellowship training program at the University of Michigan in June 2019.

 Most patients who undergo Mohs surgery have been diagnosed with either basal cell carcinoma or squamous cell carcinoma.